mezzio/mezzio/docs/book/v1/features/router/piping.md

 As noted in the earlier section on piping, piped middleware is *queued*, meaning it has a FIFO ("first in, first out") execution order.

-Additionally, zend-expressive's routing capabilities are themselves implemented as piped middleware.
+Additionally, mezzio's routing capabilities are themselves implemented as piped middleware.

 As such, if you programmatically configure the router and add routes without